José Hurtado (footballer)

-José Andrés Hurtado Cheme (born 23 December 2001) is an Ecuadorian professional footballer who plays as a right-back for the Campeonato Brasileiro Série A club Red Bull Bragantino.
+José Andrés Hurtado Cheme (born 23 December 2001) is an Ecuadorian professional footballer who plays as a right-back for the Brazilian Série A club Red Bull Bragantino and the Ecuador national team.

 Club career

-Hurtado made his senior debut with Independiente del Valle in a 0–0 Ecuadorian Serie A tie with Delfín S.C. on 2 November 2019.
+Hurtado made his senior debut with Independiente del Valle in a 0–0 Ecuadorian Serie A tie with Delfín on 2 November 2019.
 He formally joined the Independiente del Valle senior team on 10 February 2021.

-Red Bull Bragantino

 International career

 Hurtado was called up to represent the Ecuador national football team at the 2021 Copa America.

 He made his debut on 5 September 2021 in a World Cup qualifier against Chile, a 0–0 home draw.
 He started the game and was substituted after 57 minutes.